Alpha Bank enters agreement with Davidson Kempner for 10.8 bln Galaxy securitisation

-NBG results show net profits of 465 mln euros on strong income
+NBG results show net profits of 602 mln euros in 9M

 Commission gives go-ahead for APS to reduce NPL pile